Joel Eriksson Ek Game Preview: Wild vs. Rangers

 Eriksson Ek Season Stats Insights

-- Eriksson Ek has averaged 19:52 of ice time this season (with a plus-minus rating of +1).
+- In 12 games this season, Eriksson Ek has averaged 20:02 on the ice, while putting up a plus-minus of +3.

-- Eriksson Ek has netted a goal in a game four times this season in 10 games played, including multiple goals once.
+- Eriksson Ek has scored a goal in six of 12 games this year, netting multiple goals in one of them.

-- Eriksson Ek has a point in six games this year (out of 10), including multiple points four times.
+- Eriksson Ek has a point in eight of 12 games this year, with multiple points in five of them.

-- Eriksson Ek has posted an assist in a game four times this season in 10 games played, including multiple assists once.
+- Eriksson Ek has posted an assist in a game five times this year in 12 games played, including multiple assists once.

-- The implied probability is 62.5% that Eriksson Ek hits the over on his points prop total based on the odds.
+- The implied probability that Eriksson Ek hits the over on his points over/under is 61.7%, based on the odds.

-- Eriksson Ek has an implied probability of 42.6% of going over his assist prop bet, based on the odds.
+- The implied probability of Eriksson Ek going over his assist prop bet, based on the odds, is 40%.

 Sign up for Underdog fantasy today.